aspose-slides/Aspose.Slides-Products/slides/en/net/_index.md

    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Microsoft Office Automation – Not Needed
+     Microsoft Office Automation Is Not Needed
     </h2>
     <p>
      Aspose.Slides for .NET is built with managed code and does not require Microsoft Office or Microsoft PowerPoint to be installed.
 It provides a reliable alternative to Microsoft Office automation for applications that need presentation processing with better security, stability, scalability, performance, and deployment flexibility.